eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 The basic idea is

 1. to maximize the impact of your vote on the most likely pivotal outcomes of the election
-2. vote in a way that promotes precisely better than expected outcomes
+2. to vote in a way that promotes precisely better than expected outcomes

 - By approving of all candidates you prefer to the leader, you strictly increase the chances of a more preferred candidate winning.
 Even if they have no chance, you still strictly help them overtake or maximize the distance between them and everyone you didn't approve.
 It's a "why not" vote that can't hurt you.
 Who knows, maybe other voters find them more appealing than the leader, like you, and when you all approve of them, they get a boost that helps them overtake the leader!
 - If you prefer the challenger to the leader, then you approve of the challenger since you prefer them to the leader, and do not approve of the leader.